RedisLabs/redislabs-docs/content/rs/databases/active-active/_index.md

 ## Network configurations

-RS assumes that networking between the clusters is already configured when you create an Active-Active database.
+Redis Enterprise assumes that networking between the clusters is already configured when you create an Active-Active database.
 For security purposes, we recommend that you configure a secure VPN between all clusters that host an instance of an Active-Active database.
 The setup of the Active-Active database fails if there is no connectivity between the clusters.